AbdullahJanKhan/webrtc-android/README.md

+# How the App Works?
+A detailed description is addressed in the following article [Maximizing WebRTC Potential](https://medium.com/@abdullah-jan-khan/maximizing-webrtc-potential-unleashing-power-in-android-apps-with-stun-turn-servers-ice-79c17b010bd8)

 # Calling App using Web RTC and Java

 This project covers an implementation of Web RTC in Java to establish an app to app calling Mechanism.